ThijsTerporten/CheffsBuddy/README.md

 - [W3 CSS Validator](https://jigsaw.w3.org/css-validator/) to validate CSS code
 > Warns user that backdrop-fliter isn't a property.
 Explained in bug section further.
 - [W3 HTML Validator](https://validator.w3.org/) to validate HTML code
 > All HTML-code passes the test.
+However multiple warnings were given for using the Jinja Templating Language.

 # Testing: